 But by 1967, baseball fans had their answer – as Cepeda led the St. Louis Cardinals to the 1967 World Series title.

 In the World Series, the Cardinals defeated the Red Sox in seven games to clinch their second title of the 1960s.
+It was the crowning achievement of a 10-year run that saw Cepeda become one of the most respected players in baseball.

 “He is annoying every pitcher in the league,” said teammate Willie Mays during Cepeda’s rookie season of 1958.
 “He is strong, he hits to all fields and he makes all the plays.
 He's the most relaxed first-year man I ever saw.”